Erfaniaa/Persian-OCR/README.md

 # Persian OCR

-Offline optical character recognition of Persian letters, using neural networks and feature extraction.
+> Offline optical character recognition of Persian letters, using deep learning and feature extraction

-No special libraries have been used in this project, so it was a good practice for us to learn image processing and neural networks algorithms.
+This project was done in 2010.
+No special libraries have been used in that, so it was a good practice for us to learn image processing and convolutional neural networks from scratch.
-Read [https://github.com/Erfaniaa/Persian-OCR/blob/master/Persian-OCR.pdf](https://github.com/Erfaniaa/Persian-OCR/blob/master/Persian-OCR.pdf) for more details.
+Read [this document](https://github.com/Erfaniaa/Persian-OCR/blob/master/Persian-OCR.pdf) for more details (in Persian).

 ## Screenshots